gawrmi2015/PythonWork/README.md

 # PythonWork
-This is my computer programming work.
+Hello Fellow Humans.
+This is a python code repository.